 2018/2019 Season Summary

 After a long winter on the tools I was more ready than ever to strap the pack on and venture out on the water.
 The trout season looked extremely promising on many levels after the winter where any kind of major flood seemed to be non-existent.
-All catchments held up very well.
-All the rivers sustained their structure and stability throughout the winter and summer season.
+All catchments held up very well with rivers sustaining their structure and stability throughout the winter and summer season.
 I felt the winter temperatures here in the Lower North were somewhat mild in comparison to previous ones.

 It became quite clear this had an effect on the trout after our first couple of trips....